SummaryRead the full fact sheet

 - If possible, make the transition from cot to bed before the birth of your baby or a few months after.
 Otherwise, your toddler may resent the baby for coming into the house and immediately ‘stealing’ the cot.

-- Generally, a child younger than two is not emotionally or developmentally ready to sleep in a regular bed.
+- Generally, a child younger than 2 years is not emotionally or developmentally ready to sleep in a regular bed.
 You might consider keeping the cot for your toddler and buying a second cot for the baby.

 - If buying a second cot is not an option, try moving your toddler to a mattress on the floor so that rolling out is unlikely to hurt them.